-If you have not tried black-eyed peas on the new year, no worry.
+If you have not tried black-eyed peas in the new year, no worry.
 This versatile and kind bean can still bring you good luck with health and wellness whenever you want to try it.
-It is never too late to eat healthily.
-Here is an Indian style Black-Eyed peas recipe if you would like to try it!
+It is never too late to eat healthy.
+Here is an Indian-style Black-Eyed peas soup recipe if you would like to try it!

 Fun Facts: Black-Eyed peas are considered lucky food and are traditionally eaten in the southern part of the U.S. in the new year.
 Beans and rice usually go together and make a complete protein.